Bio for Thomas Razzeto

-I have taught a class for the Center for Lifelong Learning, which is a part of Santa Barbara City College, was the highest ranked community college in the United Statesin 2013.
-This class has the same title as my book: Living the Paradox of Enlightenment.
+I have taught a class for the Center for Lifelong Learning, which is a part of Santa Barbara City College (SBCC), was the highest ranked community college in the United States in 2013.
+This class had the same title as my book: Living the Paradox of Enlightenment.
 I have spoken publicly numerous times, both in person and on the radio and in September 2012, I spoke for the prestigious lecture series, Mind and Supermind, which is run by SBCC.

-I was interviewed by Rick Archer for his very popular "Buddha at the Gas Pump" (BatGap) show on April 23, 2016.
+I was interviewed by Rick Archer for his "Buddha at the Gas Pump" (BatGap.com) show on April 23, 2016.
 Rick has interview many of today's most well-known spiritual teachers so it was an honor to have a comfortable two-hour conversation about this nondual wisdom with such a knowledgeable host.
 This is an excellent way to get a feel for my personality.
 Here's the link: